nurlanmusayev2000/nurlanmusayev2000/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning Phyton,JAVA,C
 -->